Sustaining Well-Being in Public Defense (6 week online course offered by NAPD)

 Setting Time Boundaries and Working Efficiently in Public Defense (1 hour)

-This workshop reviews the importance of setting boundaries for often-workaholic public defenders, who must juggle overwhelming caseloads with life altering consequences.
+This workshop reviews the importance of setting boundaries for public defenders, who must juggle overwhelming caseloads with life altering consequences. often within a culture that promotes working nonstop.
 We talk about why you can’t work 24/7 and sustain this work, and how to work efficiently within reasonable time parameters.

 Gratitude Practices for Public Defense (1 hour)